 Outside of those two categories, you can also look at alternative investments.

 An alternative investment is a financial asset that does not fall into one of the conventional investment categories.
 Conventional categories include stocks, bonds, and cash.

 Now technically, real estate investments would be considered alternative investments, but I put it in its own category.
 Precious metals like gold would also be considered alternatives, but since they are widely accessible by ETFs, I don't think they are.

 Alternative investments would include private equity or venture capital, hedge funds, managed futures, art and antiques, commodities, derivatives contracts, and private companies.
 You can even do things like business equipment leases, or physical assets like oil wells.

 However, most alternative investment assets are held by institutional investors or accredited, high-net-worth individuals (somebody with around $1 million in liquid financial assets) because of their complex nature, lack of regulation, and degree of risk.

-4. Determine how much money you need to be saving along the way, to put into your “supercharger-machine,” to accumulate that nest egg.
+4. Determine how much money you need to save along the way to put into your “supercharger-machine” to accumulate that nest egg.

 Ok, so in this step you would want to play around with my savings rate calculator (which you access in the course, of course!).

-There are a lot of variables that happen in one's life (and in my calculator), especially over the 30-45 years you will be working.
+Many variables happen in one's life (and in my calculator), especially over the 30-45 years you will be working.
 But I tried to lay out the basic metrics that contribute to accumulation.

 Gross and Net Pay: Forgive me if this sounds basic, but I’ve learned that people often do not fully understand their paycheck.
 Your gross pay is the salary your employer pays you.
 Your net pay is what you receive after they deduct your personal federal and state taxes and send them to the government on your behalf.